colonelsammy/octopress/source/_posts/2013-09-24-setting-up-mingw.markdown

 keywords: mingw, windows
 description: How to install base Mingw on Windows ready to install Ruby
 ---

 This is the first of three posts describing how to install Ruby 1.9.3 native MingW environment.
+It's much simpler to [use Ruby Installer to do this]({% post_url 2013-09-30-using-rubyinstaller-to-install-redcarpet-with-octopress-on-windows %}) but if you want all the details of how to do it natively, read on...

 If you 're wondering why I did this, I wanted to use redcarpet/github-linguist for markdown in Octopress; there's a dependency on the charlock_holmes Gem that requires native code libraries (file, ICU), some of which it needs to build.
 I couldn't figure out how to make the Ruby Installer do this and I wanted to understand the process, so I did the whole thing from scratch.
 The [second part is here]({% post_url 2013-09-26-installing-ruby-in-windows %}) and [the final part is here]({% post_url 2013-09-27-installing-octopress-in-windows-with-redcarpet %}).

 This is a prerequisite for installing Ruby 1.9.3 in a native Mingw environment on Windows.